 Having other health comorbidities that can contribute to the development of cancer or other illness can affect your case significantly.
 For instance, tobacco smoking, exposure to carcinogens other than glyphosate, history of cancer, taking immunosuppressants, and HIV/AIDS can decrease your chances of gaining financial compensation.

 Ready to talk with an attorney to see if you have a case?
 A free case evaluation can help you determine whether you have a good chance to receive compensation, whether you need more data to support your case, and what your next steps may be.

 Why Are Roundup Cases on the Rise?

 This herbicide doesn't easily vaporize after being sprayed.
-You can get exposed to glyphosate when it accidentally gets on your skin or eyes while using it, through inhalation, touching plants that are still wet from spraying, or by eating or smoking without properly washing your hands first.
+You can get exposed to glyphosate when it accidentally gets on your skin or eyes while using it, inhaling, touching plants that are still wet from spraying, or eating or smoking without properly washing your hands first.

-The International Agency for Research on Cancer (IARC), an arm of the World Health Organization (WHO), glyphosate as a probably human carcinogen in 2015.
-However, the US Environmental Protection Agency (EPA) said glyphosate does not pose a health risk to humans as long as people use it according to the directions.
-They even went so far as to state that the chemical doesn't cause cancer in humans.
+The International Agency for Research on Cancer (IARC), an arm of the World Health Organization (WHO), has labeled glyphosate as a probably human carcinogen in 2015.

 Effect on Liver and Kidney

 Glyphosate enters and leaves the body unaltered.
 When ingested, it can affect your liver and kidneys.
 Studies confirmed that dairy cows that ate soybeans with high levels of glyphosate showed higher risks of liver and kidney damage.